Mixing time and simulated annealing for the stochastic cellular automata: Introduction and main results

-where $C\subset V$ is an arbitrary set and $\lambda$ is the largest eigenvalue of the matrix $[-J_{x, y}]_{V\times V}$.
-This is a sufficient condition for $\tilde H$ to attain its minimum value on the diagonal entries, i.e.,
+where $C$ is an arbitrary subset of $V$ and $\lambda$ is the largest eigenvalue of the matrix $[-J_{x, y}]_{V\times V}$.
+This is a sufficient condition on $\tilde H$ that assures that its minimum value is attained on the diagonal entries, that is,